GHOST-Aram/db-populator/README.md

 # How to Populate DB with Test Data.
-Testing is important in the software development life cycle.
-During the development process, you will ocassionally want to test your application against real data.
+Testing is vital in the software development life cycle.
+During the software development, you occasionally need to test your application against data.
 One way to acquire test data is through manual entry.
-The problem with manual entry is that its limited.
+The problem with manual entry is that it's limited.
 There is only so much data you can enter manually.
 A better option is to load the data to your database using a program separate from your application.
-In this article we will learn how to write a program to upload test data to a test database.
+In this article, we will learn how to write a program to upload test data to a test database.

-To learn smoothly from this article, you should have basic knowledge of the following.
+To learn smoothly from this article, you should have a basic knowledge of the following.
 - Creating simple programs with Node JS
 - Working with Mongo DB
-- Working with a database abstration library.
+- Working with a database abstraction library.
 We will use Mongoose in this article.

-We will learn how to upload test data to the databse by performing the following actions:
+We will learn how to upload test data to the database by performing the following actions:

-1. Create data model.
+1. Create a data model.
 2. Fetch raw data from an API.
 3. Connect to the database.
 4. Populate the database with documents.

 ## 1. Create data model
-Data models are important in loading test data to the database.
+Data models are essential in loading test data to the database.
 Models define the shape and properties of the data to be uploaded.
 The shape of the data you upload should be compatible with the specifications of our application.
-You should define the exact same models that you defined for your application.
+You need to create the same models as they are in the application you intenf to test.
 In this article, we will assume a todos model.

 To define a model we need to install Mongoose using the command below.